10 Hidden Features of the Microsoft Word App on iPhone and Mac

 After enough back and forth, a handful of tools stood out as the reason to keep Word on your phone at all.
 Here are the ones we used daily.

-• Read Aloud.
-Word reads your document back to you.
-We caught three clumsy sentences this way that our eyes glossed over.
+- Read Aloud.
+Word reads your document back to you using your iPhone's built-in voices, which sound natural.
+On the phone you reach it from the three-dot menu, or from the bottom controls.
+We caught three clumsy sentences this way that our eyes had glossed over.

-• Immersive Reader.
-Strips clutter and lets you adjust spacing and line focus.
-A relief on a small screen.
+- Immersive Reader.
+Strips clutter and lets you adjust spacing and line focus, with a syllable and parts-of-speech view that helps if reading on a small screen tires you out.
+A genuine relief on a phone.

-• Mobile view.
+- Mobile View.
 Reflows a page so text fits your phone instead of forcing you to pinch and pan.
+You switch between Print Layout and Mobile View from the menu.
 Easy to miss, hard to give up once you find it.

 Practical tips we wish we had known sooner

 A few small habits made the app far less frustrating.
 First, pin the documents you touch often.
-The home screen lets you pin a file so it sits at the top instead of buried under recents.
+The home screen lets you pin a file so it sits at the top instead of getting buried under recents.
 Second, learn the offline trick.
 Files you have opened recently stay available without signal, and any edit you make syncs the moment you reconnect.
 We wrote on the subway with no bars and lost nothing.
+One caveat: a file you have never opened on that device will not be there offline, so open anything you expect to need before you lose signal.

 Third, use the comment and track changes tools even on the phone.
-They are hidden under the review section, and they make passing a draft back and forth with someone else far cleaner than a pile of texts.
-Fourth, the share button creates a link rather than a heavy attachment, which is the polite way to send a document to anyone who will open it on their own phone.
-If you lean on Microsoft's ecosystem, the same account that powers Word also ties into tools we covered in our guide to Microsoft Copilot on iPhone, and the handoff between them is smoother than you might expect.
+They sit under the Review section, and they make passing a draft back and forth with someone else far cleaner than a pile of texts.
+Fourth, the Share button creates a link rather than a heavy attachment, which is the polite way to send a document to anyone who will open it on their own phone.
+A privacy note on that: a share link points at the copy in your OneDrive, so anyone who gets the link can reach the live file unless you set it to view-only or add an expiry.
+Check the link permission before you send it around.
+If you lean on Microsoft's tools, the same account that powers Word also ties into the assistant we covered in our guide to Microsoft Copilot on iPhone, and the handoff between them is smoother than you might expect.

 Where Word falls short on a phone

-The Mac editing paywall is the other real catch.
-If you do not have a Microsoft 365 subscription, the Mac app becomes more of a reader than a writer, and that limit is easy to forget until you try to fix a typo and get blocked.
-The phone has no such restriction for everyday use, which is a strange but welcome flip.
-Performance was fine throughout, though very long documents took a beat to open.
+The Mac editing requirement is the other real catch, and it is worth repeating because it surprises people.
+The version of Word you install from the Mac App Store needs a Microsoft 365 subscription before it will let you create or edit.
+Without it, the Mac app is closer to a reader than a writer.
+The phone has no such restriction for everyday use once you are signed in with a free account, which is a strange but welcome flip.
+Performance was fine throughout, though very long documents took a beat to open and the app can feel heavy on older phones.
 None of this is a dealbreaker.
 It is just worth knowing before you commit a serious project to it.
+If you hit the Mac paywall and do not want to pay, remember the free web version in Safari covers light editing.

 Good alternatives if Word is not your fit

 Word is not the only way to write on an Apple device, and a few rivals do specific jobs better.
-Apple Pages comes free on every iPhone and Mac, handles layout beautifully, and never asks for a subscription, so it is the obvious first stop if you resent the Mac paywall.
-Google Docs is the one we reach for when more than one person needs to edit at once, since its live collaboration still feels a step ahead.
-For pure distraction free drafting, a plain notes app or a focused writing tool can beat all of them.
+Apple Pages comes free on every iPhone and Mac, handles layout cleanly, and never asks for a subscription, including its real-time collaboration, so it is the obvious first stop if you resent the Mac editing requirement.
+Google Docs is the one we reach for when more than one person needs to edit at once, since its live collaboration in a browser still feels a step ahead for quick group work.
+For plain, distraction-free drafting, a basic notes app or a focused writing tool can beat all of them.

-That said, if your workplace lives in Microsoft files, staying inside Word avoids the small formatting losses that creep in when you convert documents back and forth.
+That said, if your workplace lives in Microsoft files, staying inside Word avoids the small formatting losses that creep in when you convert documents back and forth, especially with tracked changes and comments that other formats handle differently.
 It pairs naturally with the rest of the suite too, including the meeting side of things we wrote about in our look at Microsoft Teams on Mac.
 For more picks across writing, calendars, and email, our best productivity apps for iPhone roundup goes wider, and you can browse the full productivity hub for the rest.

 FAQ